About Badmotivator Barrels

 Surface Area to Volume Ratio

 The design of the barrels is intended to mimic the conditions inside a large oak barrel such as those used in the aging of whiskies, rums, tequilas, brandies, and others.¹ The spirit should have a similar exposure to an area of oak, per volume, as in the big casks.
-The surface area to volume ratio (SA/V) of the 1.8 gal Badmotivator Barrel is 27.8 in²/gal.
-If you under-fill them by a bit and rest them head-down, you increase the effective SA/V ratio.
-For example, 1.25 gallons resting in such an orientation sees 40 in²/gal.
-1 gallon, head down, gets you 50 in²/gal.
+Our 1.8-gallon Badmotivator Barrels and our 5-gallon (19L) barrels are both designed with a similar surface area to volume ratio (SA/V) to ensure consistent results across different barrel sizes.
+The SA/V ratio for the 1.8-gallon barrel is 27.8 in²/gal, while the 5-gallon barrel has a slightly lower SA/V ratio of 23.3 in²/gal.
+This close alignment in ratios allows you to achieve comparable aging dynamics, whether you're working with a small batch or a larger volume.

 By comparison, the SA/V ratio of a standard American barrel is about 54 in²/gal, but only when full.
 As the angels take their share and the liquid level drops, so does the SA/V. Well-aged spirits in these barrels spend a lot of their time resting on less than 50 in²/gal.
 Puncheons, often used to age rums, sherrys, and used to “finish” whiskies, have a SA/V around 17 in²/gal.